nfdi4health/semlookp-widgets/README.md

 # SemLookP Widgets

-This project was transferred to the [TS4NFDI](https://github.com/ts4nfdi/terminology-service-suite) repository.
+This project was transferred to the [TS4NFDI](https://github.com/ts4nfdi/terminology-service-suite) repository and renamed to Terminology Service Suite.

 Packages of versions < 2.0.0 can be found here: https://github.com/orgs/nfdi4health/packages/npm/package/semlookp-widgets